Flutterando/modular/flutter_modular/README.md

 Modular.to.pushNamed('/home/user/profile');
 ```

-In the end, you can see the back button to go to the previous page because of the idea of a modal, that opens another page above the previous page.
+In the end, you can see the back button to go back to the previous page, reinforcing the idea of a modal page opening on top of the previous page.

-### navigate
+### `navigate`

-This one removes the previous route from the stack and puts the new route on this stack.
-Because of this, you'll not see the back button on the AppBar, in this case, it's better for `Web Applications`.
+This one removes all the routes previously in the stack and puts the new route on this stack.
+Because of this, you'll not see the back button in the `AppBar` in this case.
+This is better suited for _Web Applications_.

-Imagine that you need to make a logout from your Mobile application and need to clean all routes directly from the stack.
+Imagine that you need to make a logout feature for your Mobile Application.
+As such, you need to clean all routes from the stack.

 ```dart
 // Initial route